homerours/cordova-music-controls-plugin/README.md

 MusicControls.listen(listenAction, onSuccess, onError);
 ```
 ## Remarks
 This is my first Cordova plugin, and also my first attempt on Android.
-This plugin might not be perfect and might not be considered for production.
+This plugin might not be perfect and should not be considered for production.